containers/podman/docs/source/markdown/podman-image-trust.1.md

 **podman image trust** set|show [*options*] *registry[/repository]*

 ## DESCRIPTION
 Manages which registries you trust as a source of container images  based on its location.
-(This option is not available with the remote Podman client)
+(This option is not available with the remote Podman client, including Mac and Windows (excluding WSL2) machines)

 The location is determined
 by the transport and the registry host of the image.
 Using this container image `docker://docker.io/library/busybox`